izahirclemencia/docs.konghq.com/app/konnect/migration.md

 ### Runtime Component Management

+{{site.base_gateway}} can be logically divided into two main components:
+A Control Planes (CP) and Data Planes (DP).
 When deploying {{site.base_gateway}} on-premisies, users choose between traditional, hybrid, and db-less deployment topologies.
-Depending on the chosen topology and scale requirements, gateway components are deployed in various configurations and node counts.
+Depending on the chosen topology and scale requirements, these gateway components are deployed in various configurations and node counts.

+#### Control Plane Management

+{{site.base_gateway}} supports Hybrid Mode deployments where the CP and DP are deployed separately and can be scaled independently.
+In the other deployment modes, the CP and DP are deployed together within the same node.
-When running {{site.base_gateway}} on Konnect, the gateway is deployed in a hybrid topology, meaning the Control Plane (CP) and Data Planes (DP) are separated.

-With {{site.konnect_product_name}}, users can deploy lightweight virtual CPs that can be provisioned instantly and are fully managed by Kong.
+When running {{site.base_gateway}} on Konnect, the gateway is deployed in the hybrid topology.
+Konnect provides users the ability to deploy lightweight virtual CPs that can be provisioned instantly and are fully managed by Kong.
+This frees users from the operational toil of managing CPs and enables use cases that are harder with self managed CPs.

+#### Data Plane Management

 On-premises deployments require users to self-manage Data Planes (DPs).